sibebleuze/chess/README.md

 The program consists of a basic chess game, only mouse clicks are supported to interact with the program.
 On the right side of the screen next to the board is a live report of the moves played in [reversible algebraic notation](https://en.wikipedia.org/wiki/Chess_notation).
 You can play against a human opponent using the same computer or play against stockfish on 3 different levels.
+The program relies on Qt and will not work without it.
+On Windows, all necessary files should be included in the installer.
+On Linux, there are some commands below that might help if Qt is missing on your machine.
+Since Qt is used, I assume that the license that allows me to do that applies to this program as well (I think this is GNU GPL as well).

 This program has a few custom exit codes (passed on through signals and slots by Qt until the main application is reached and the program exits):